Is Jordyn Woods Moving Out Of Kylie Jenner's House?

 Speaking to a paparazzo for TMZ, Kardashian family friend Larsa Pippen admitted that she "doesn't know how much longer [Woods] will be living in the guest house."

-It's easy to joke, but if these rumours are true — maybe someone should give Jenner a hug?
+It's easy to joke, but if these rumors are true — maybe someone should give Jenner a hug?

 Advertisement